DUI Defense Attorneys in Topeka, Kansas

 There will also be court costs and other fees to pay.

-Things get more serious for a second, third, or fourth offence.
+Things get more serious for a second, third, or fourth offense.
 This will mean:

 • At least 90 days in prison